 - Winners must be eligible to travel to the U.S. for the International Pizza Challenge at Pizza Expo to collect their prizes.
 Prizes are non-transferable.

 - *”Establishment” refers to business ownership and not physical location.
 Corporately owned pizzeria or restaurant chains may enter up to two competitors across the corporation.
 Individual franchisees count as one establishment and may enter up to two competitors per franchisee.

 WHAT IS THE DEADLINE TO REGISTER?

 Competition registration is on a first come, first served basis.
 The deadline for entries is Oct.
-5, 2020.
+10, 2022.
 Any entries after Oct.
-5 must be approved by show management.
+10 must be approved by show management.
 Entries close in any competition once it reaches the above-mentioned maximum number of participants.
 Registration for competitions online at CanadianPizzaShow.com is open and remains open until Oct.
-5, 2020, or until all available places are taken.
+10, 2022, or until all available places are taken.
 Competitors may enter the competition when they register to attend the Canadian Pizza Summit or a spot in one of the competitions may be added later to an attendee registration by logging in to CanadianPizzaShow.com’s registration system.
 No on-site entries will be permitted.
 A valid registration is interpreted as the acceptance by the competitor of all contest rules.
 IMPORTANT: Competitors must register specifically to compete.
-Competition registration and attendee registration are two separate forms.
+Registering to attend does NOT automatically enter you in the competition.